 PT and Massage Manager

 Gina received her B.A. in Biology from the University of North Texas in 1994, B.S. in Physical Therapy from U.T.
 Southwestern Allied Health Professions in 1997, and her Doctor of Physical Therapy from the University of Montana, Missoula in 2016.
 Gina became a Certified Lymphedema Therapist (CLT) from Klose Training in 2018 and is Lymphology Association of North America (LANA) certified.
-She is also a board certified Geriatric Clinical Specialist (GCS) through the American Physical Therapy Association.
+She is also a board-certified Geriatric Clinical Specialist (GCS) through the American Physical Therapy Association.
+Gina achieved her Certificate of Achievement in Pelvic Health through the American Physical Therapy Association’s division of Women and Pelvic Health.
+She also received certification as an Oncology Rehabilitation Therapist through the Physiological Oncology Rehabilitation Institute (PORi) in 2022.
 Gina is the supervisor of Physical Therapy and Massage.
 Other areas of competency include pelvic health, vestibular disorders, generalized deconditioning and weakness, gait and balance deficits, neuromuscular conditions, fall prevention, and orthopedic problems.
 She enjoys hiking, cycling, traveling, and spending time with her family.

 Tenley Williams, PT, DPT, CLT